 A detailed but incomplete list of types information collected can work against your business more than broadly described information types.

-Clause 2: How information is collected
+Privacy Policy Clause #2: How information is collected

 Even if you only collect and use information users provide directly to you, your Privacy Policy should have provisions describing that.